MollyZhang/AlphaGoPolicyNet/README.md

 The accuracy of a random guess is somewhere between 0.28% to 1%, averaging 0.41%.

 ####06/01/2016
-My first try at the problem: with a fully connected network at 361x100x361 with 100 neurons in the one hidden layer, trained for 60 epoch without parameter tuning, I got a 2.5% accuracy.
+My first try at the problem: with a fully connected network at 361x100x361 with 100 neurons in the one hidden layer, trained for 60 epoch with 1000 games without parameter tuning, I got a 2.5% accuracy.

 ####06/05/2016